 Reminder and advice

 This marks the end of our answer to how to get a real estate license in multiple states.
 We hope you now have a better grasp of the task ahead of you.
 Just remember: before settling on a state to expand into, take a close and careful look at the reciprocity and portability policies they subscribe to.
 Every state has some combination of the two.
 And, interestingly, you can run into states that allow realtors to work freely in them while allowing no reciprocity.
 Finally, if you are looking into this for just a single client or a recent uptick in the interest of your clients in a particular state, there are other options.
-You can form a partnership with a real estate licensee there and recommend each other to clients in your respective states.
+You can form a partnership with a real estate licensee there.
+And recommend each other to clients in your respective states.
 Whatever you decide to settle on, we wish you luck in your endeavors!

 Related Blog Posts